mtconnect/cppagent/README.md

 	* `ShdrVersion` - Specifies the SHDR protocol version used by the adapter.
 When greater than one (1), allows multiple complex observations, like `Condition` and `Message` on the same line.
 If it equials one (1), then any observation requiring more than a key/value pair need to be on separate lines.
 Applies to only this adapter.

 	    *Default*: 1

+	* `SuppressIPAddress` - Suppress the Adapter IP Address and port when creating the Agent Device ids and names for 1.7.
+		*Default*: false

 logger_config configuration items